Structural Tag Usage¶

 Example 5: Force non-thinking mode¶

 Qwen-3 has a hybrid thinking mode that allows switching between thinking and non-thinking mode.
-Thinking mode is the same as above, while in non-thinking mode, the output would start with a empty thinking part <think></think>
+Thinking mode is the same as above, while in non-thinking mode, the output would start with a empty thinking part <think></think>, and then can generate any text.

 We now specify the non-thinking mode.